-Aid and Attendance is awarded to applicants who need financial help paying for the more intensive levels of care whether delivered in the home, an assisted living facility, or a nursing home.
+Aid and Attendance is awarded to applicants who need financial help paying for Unreimbursed Medical Expenses; typically long-term care expenses incurred in the home, an assisted living facility, or a nursing home.

-It is a non-service connected disability benefit meaning the disability itself does not have to be a result of service.
-Non-service and service-connected compensation cannot be received at the same time.
+It is a non-service connected disability benefit in that the claimant's incapacity or disability does not have to be a result of service.
+Non-service and service-connected compensation (disability) cannot be received at the same time (the veteran may choose the higher award).
 Aid and Attendance benefits are paid to those applicants who:

-What are the Service Requirements for Aid and Attendance?
+What are the Service Requirements VA Improved Pension?

 A veteran or the veteran's surviving spouse may be eligible if the veteran:

 World War I - April 6, 1917 through November 11, 1918

 World War II - December 7, 1941 through December 31 1946

 Korean War - June 27, 1950 through January 31, 1955